The Thalidomide tragedy in Germany

-With regard to Grünenthal's financial contribution, the Foundation Act established that no more extensive claims existed against the company and that social insurance carriers had no claims.
-The Foundation Act also established that benefits from the Contergan Foundation could not be offset against any social insurance claims of Thalidomide-affected people, which would have been detrimental to the affected people by Thalidomide.
+With regard to Grünenthal's financial contribution, the Foundation Act established that no more extensive claims existed against the company and that also social insurance carriers had no claims.
+The Foundation Act also established that benefits from the Contergan Foundation could not be offset against any social insurance claims of Thalidomide-affected people, which would have been detrimental to the affected people.

 The federal government paid an additional 100 million German marks into the foundation's endowment fund.
-The resources now at hand created the basis for extensive financial support for Thalidomide-affected people that has lasted until today.
+The resources now at hand created the basis for extensive financial support for Thalidomide-affected people.
 The Contergan Foundation has supported Thalidomide-affected people in 38 countries to date.

-How the Thalidomide tragedy changed the handling of medications in Germany
+How the Thalidomide tragedy changed the handling of medical products in Germany

-The Thalidomide tragedy highlighted the importance of regulation and standardised testing of medications.
-Governments around the globe later adopted laws to improve the authorisation controls on medications.
+The Thalidomide tragedy highlighted the importance of regulation and standardized testing of medical products.
+Governments around the globe later adopted laws to improve the authorization controls on medical products.

 In Germany, a new Medicinal Products Act was adopted in 1978.
-The law established a uniform, comprehensive process for medication control for the first time.
+The law established a uniform, comprehensive process for medical product control for the first time.
 Since then, manufacturers have been required to prove, in pharmacological and clinical trials, that their medications are high-quality, safe, and effective.

-In this context, an agency was founded that developed into today’s Federal Institute for Drugs and Medical Devices.
-Today, one of its tasks is monitoring the authorisation of pharmaceuticals.
+In this context, an agency was founded in 1975 that developed into today’s Federal Institute for Drugs and Medical Devices one of its tasks is monitoring the authorization of pharmaceuticals.

 How Thalidomide-affected people are supported today

-It is important to continue to make a contribution to improve the daily lives of Thalidomide-affected people.
-For this reason, we voluntarily paid an additional 50 million euros into the government’s Contergan Foundation.
+It is important to contribute to improve the daily lives of Thalidomide-affected people.
+For this reason, we voluntarily paid an additional 50 million euros into the German government’s Contergan Foundation in 2009..